Discover how to borrow more with these golden tips

 Complete our free assessment form or call us on 1300 889 743 today.

 Did you know that each bank will assess your borrowing capacity in a different way?

-- Existing mortgages: Some lenders use a high assessment rate for your existing loans, whereas others do not.
+- Existing mortgages: Some lenders use a high assessment rate for your existing loans, whereas others don’t.

-- Large families: If you have more than two adults or three children in your household then each bank will assess your living expenses in completely different ways.
+- Large families: If you have more than two adults or three children in your household, each bank will assess your living expenses in completely different ways.

 - Many credit cards: The method of calculating the repayments on your credit card limits differs between each bank.